codecrafter404/UserManagement/README.md

 # 6. TODOs

 * More Tests.
+* Translations

+## Fusion Support
+- Full support for the default NodeTypes as follows:
+    - POC: migrate all fluid templates & overwrite them using the corresponding actions in the `Views.yaml`
+    - Ideally, most of the controller logic is obsolete in further releases and can be implemented in pure fusion or custom fusion components

 # 7. FAQ

-* *What happens if the user did not receive the registration email?*
+## What happens if the user did not receive the registration email?
 Just tell the user to register again.
 In this case, previous unfinished registrations are discarded.

+## Why didn't you use X to implement fusion support?
+We thought quite a bit about the ideal implementation for this change.
+It should meet the following requirements:
+- Easy to use
+- Least modifications as possible
+- Backwards compatible, or at least minimal work should be done to use the legacy fluid templates The following solutions crossed our mind:
+- Overwrite everything in the `Root.fusion`
+    - PRO: straightforward
+    - CON: it wouldn't be a 'hacky' solution and bound to break in the near future
+- Update the controller logic to render a `FusionView`
+    - PRO: we can render Fusion & add context based on the current route
+    - CON: Every controller would need to be updated; only with a lot of work backwards compatible
+- Overwrite specific controller actions in the `Views.yaml`
+    - PRO: this mechanism is already used to overwrite the default template; doesn't need a lot of modification of the controller logic; can be gradually migrated
+    - CON: requires small modifications to existing projects in order to further use legacy fluid templates

+Therefore, we settled with the last approach and until now it works flawlessly.
 # 8. License
 MIT.
 https://opensource.org/licenses/MIT